-The Predecessor, as predecessor borrower under the Prior Revolving Credit Facility, assigned the liens and its existing rights, liabilities and obligations under the Prior Revolving Credit Facility to Vitesse.
-Vitesse then entered into the Revolving Credit Facility with Wells Fargo Bank, N.A., as administrative agent, and a syndicate of banks, as lenders.
-The Revolving Credit Facility will mature on April 29, 2026.
+Revolving Credit Facility.
+In connection with the Spin-Off, we entered into the secured Revolving Credit Facility with Wells Fargo Bank, N.A., as administrative agent, and a syndicate of banks, as lenders.
+The Revolving Credit Facility will mature on October 22, 2028.

 Under the Revolving Credit Facility, we are permitted to make cash distributions without limit to our equity holders if (i) no event of default or borrowing base deficiency (i.e., outstanding debt (including loans and letters of credit) exceeds the borrowing base) then exists or would result from such distribution and (ii) after giving effect to such distribution, (a) our total outstanding credit usage does not exceed 80% of the least of (the following collectively referred to as "Commitments"): (1) \$500 million, (2) our then-effective borrowing base, and (3) the then-effective aggregate amount of the aggregate elected commitments and (b) as of the date of such distribution, the EBITDAX Ratio does not exceed 1.50 to 1.00.
-If our EBITDAX Ratio does not exceed 2.25 to 1.00, and if our total outstanding credit usage does not exceed 80% of the Revolving Credit Facility) is greater than \$0 and we have delivered a certificate to our lenders attesting to the foregoing.
+If our EBITDAX Ratio does not exceed 2.25 to 1.00, and if our total outstanding credit usage does not exceed 80% of the Commitments, we may also make distributions if our free cash flow (as defined under the Revolving Credit Facility) is greater than \$0 and we have delivered a certificate to our lenders attesting to the foregoing.

-As of December 31, 2023, the Company's borrowing base was \$245.0 million with an aggregate elected commitment of \$180.0 million of which \$81.0 million was outstanding.
-On January 17, 2024, the Company increased the elected commitments to \$210 million and added a fifth lender to the syndicate of banks.
+As of December 31, 2024, the Company's borrowing base was \$245.0 million with an aggregate elected commitment of \$235.0 million of which \$117.0 million was outstanding.
 See Notes to Consolidated Financial Statements-Note 5-Credit Facility for further details regarding the Revolving Credit Facility.
+In conjunction with the closing of the Lucero Acquisition on March 7, 2025, the Revolving Credit Facility was amended to increase the borrowing base to \$315 million.
+This increase will serve as the borrowing base redetermination scheduled to occur in April 2025.
+The next borrowing base redetermination is scheduled for the fall of 2025.
+In addition, pursuant to the terms of the Revolving Credit Facility and as part of the amendment, the Company elected to increase the aggregate elected commitment amount to \$250.0 million.

+Prior Revolving Credit Facility.
+See Notes to the Consolidated Financial Statements -Note 5-Credit Facility for further details regarding the Prior Revolving Credit Facility.